 It is important that you research veterinarians in your area before committing to a reptile pet.
 Many vets who are excellent with your dog or cat may never have seen a crested gecko, much less treated one, so it's important to look for someone who knows their way around exotic animals.
-You may start your search for a reputable exotics veterinarian at HerpVetConnection.com but it will take some calling around.
+You may want to start your search for an exotics veterinarian on local Facebook groups or other social media connected to your area.

 If you are introducing a new gecko to a previously-started collection, a period of quarantine is essential.
 Quarantine should be, at absolute minimum, sixty days, though longer is very highly recommended.
 I tend to shoot for 2-3 months of quarantine.
 In this time, you should take precaution to not handle your new gecko before you handle your original stock; if you do, wash your hands thoroughly including under the nail.
 If possible, the new gecko should be kept in a separate room and fed after you take care of all of your other animals and use disposable food and water dishes.
 During quarantine, you can monitor the new gecko for health issues and watch to make sure it is feeding normally and leaving healthy droppings.

 A small scale which measures to the nearest tenth of a gram is a good investment toward the health of your gecko; when used once or twice a month, this will help monitor your gecko's growth and help identify any sudden weight loss, which can be a sign of a larger problem.